-What is the Devolved Retrofit Pilot?
+What is the Building Retrofit Pilot?

 The Retrofit Pilot forms part of the wider Trailblazer Devolution Deal for the West Midlands Combined Authority.
 This new approach between national government and the WMCA will devolve funding for grant-funded retrofit schemes to a local level, among other key Net Zero policy areas.